YINI-lang/YINI-spec/README.md

 # YINI-spec v1.0.0 Alpha 2
 **Y**et another **INI** markup language - `YINI` is a configuration file format (similar to INI-files) for computer software that consists of plain text with a simple structure, comprising of Key–Value pairs and Key-List pairs, organized in sections.

+## So, what is special about YINI?
+In YINI:
-Key–Value pairs are separated by an equals sign `=`.
+- Key–Value pairs are separated by an equals sign `=`.

-Key–List pairs are separated by a colon `:`.
+- Key–List pairs are separated by a colon `:`.

-## Table of Contents
---TODO--
+--EXPAND--

 ---
 ## General Objective